-Two years ago the City of Carrollton began the time consuming renovation process of the Bradley Street Depot.
+In 2012 the City of Carrollton began the time-consuming renovation process of the Bradley Street Depot.
 Original estimates for repairs reached as high as $4 million dollars.
 The final cost of the actual repairs was much less, coming in at $1.2 million dollars.
-Mayor Wayne Garner attributed the cost saving measures to the use of inmate labor.
+Mayor Wayne Garner attributed the cost-saving measures to the use of inmate labor.
 Funding for the depot came from the city’s Splost fund, $700,000 set aside in 1993 and the remaining funds from the 2008 Splost.
 The city also received support from a grassroots effort SOS (save our station), headed by the Friends of the Carrollton Depot.
 This group of 240 citizens and local Historical Society has worked in conjunction with the City of Carrollton to oversee its rehabilitation.
 Renovations on The Depot on Bradley were completed in December of 2012 with its doors officially being opened to the public on January 1st, 2013.

-This past year, the Depot has made new memories for 20 young couples, as well as hundreds at the CPRCAD Daddy Daughter dances, Christmas Parties, business meetings, birthday parties and other functions.
-Early this year, the front rooms at The Depot were completed (front rooms not included in Depot rentals).
-Nielsen Group LLC completed the work enabling many items from this depot and others to be displayed.
+In the first year in operation, the Depot has made new memories as a background for the weddings of 20 young couples, hosted hundreds at the CPRCAD Daddy-Daughter dances, Christmas Parties, business meetings, birthday parties and other functions.
+The front rooms, which are not included in the Depot rentals, were completed.
+Nielsen Group, LLC, completed the work enabling many items from the depot and other historical railway stations to be displayed.
 Over the next years, new generations will be able to enjoy the history and beauty of The Depot on Bradley thanks to the City of Carrollton.